X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Approach

 \subsection{Training a Noised Human-Robot Action Classifier}

-To determine the minimum indistinguishability timestep $k^\star$ for each action, we train a classifier that predicts the embodiment of a noised action.
-The classifier $c_\theta(\cdot|k, \mathbf{A_t^{k}}, s_t)$ takes as input the diffusion step $k$, the noised action sequence $\mathbf{A}_t^{(k)}$, and the current state $s_t$, and outputs the probability that the action originated from the robot ($y=1$) or a human ($y=0$).
-Training samples are drawn from both the human dataset $\mathcal{D}_H$ and the robot dataset $\mathcal{D}_R$.
-Since the size of the human dataset is much larger than the robot dataset $\lvert \mathcal{D}_H \rvert \gg \lvert \mathcal{D}_R \rvert$, we sample actions from both datasets with equal probability to prevent the classifier from being biased toward predicting the human label.
-The classifier is optimized using the binary cross-entropy loss:
+To determine the minimum indistinguishability timestep $k^*$ for each action, we train a classifier that predicts the embodiment of a noised action.
+This idea is closely related to the classifier used in Ambient Diffusion Omni~\cite{daras2025ambientdiffusionomnitraining} to distinguish between low- and high-quality data.
+The classifier $c_\theta(\cdot|k, \mathbf{A_t^{k}}, s_t)$ takes in the diffusion step $k$, the noised action sequence $\mathbf{A}_t^{(k)}$, and the current state $s_t$, and outputs the probability of the action originating from the robot ($y=1$) rather than a human ($y=0$).
+Training samples are drawn from both the human dataset $\mathcal{D}_H$ and robot dataset $\mathcal{D}_R$.
+Since the human dataset is much larger than the robot dataset $\lvert \mathcal{D}_H \rvert \gg \lvert \mathcal{D}_R \rvert$, we sample actions from each with equal probability to avoid biasing toward the human label.
+The classifier is optimized with the binary cross-entropy loss:

 The classifier enables us to annotate human demonstrations with the timestep at which their noised actions become indistinguishable from robot actions.
-For each human action sequence $\mathbf{A}_t$, we define the \textbf{minimum indistinguishability step} $k^\star$ as the earliest diffusion step where the classifier assigns at least 50\% probability to it being a robot action:
+For each human action sequence $\mathbf{A}_t$, we define the {minimum indistinguishability step} $k^\star$ as the earliest diffusion step where the classifier assigns at least 50\% probability to it being a robot action: